R. M. Williams

 Reginald Murray Williams (24 May 1908 – 4 November 2003) was an Australian bushman and entrepreneur who rose from a swagman to a millionaire.
 He was born at Belalie North near Jamestown in the Mid North of South Australia, 200 km north of Adelaide CBD, into a pioneering settler family working and training horses.
-Williams had many adventures in Australia's rugged outback as a bushman, and became known for creating an Australian style of bushwear clothing and footwear recognised worldwide and the company that bore his name.
+Williams had many adventures in Australia's rugged outback as a bushman, and became known for creating an Australian style of bush clothing and footwear recognised worldwide and the company that bore his name.